Don't Be: Reception

 "Don't Be" was first broadcast on 28 February 1996 and drew a 7.9% audience share on Japanese television.
-Merchandise based on the episode, including a line of official tee-shirts, have been released.
+Merchandise based on the episode, including a line of official T-shirts, has been released.

 Digitally Obsessed's Joel Cunningham gave "Don't Be" a positive review, describing it as an "example of the unconventional goals of the series".
-Film School Rejects' Max Covill also gave a positive review, praising the emotional impact and the evolution of Asuka.
-Akio Nagatomi of The Anime Café described it as a "decent" episode and praised the use of high-speed cuts during Asuka's mind rape, but criticized Anno's use of the Hallellujah chorus, the elevator scene, and Miyamura's performance.
-Kenneth Lee of Anime News Network similarly criticized the lift scene and described Anno's use of the Hallellujah chorus as "one of the worst choices of music ever", since "sacrilegious" and incongruous.
+Protoculture Addicts magazine also gave a positive review of the home video releases with "Don't Be" and the previous episode.
+Film School Rejects' Max Covill positively received the episode, praising the emotional impact and the evolution of Asuka.
+Yahoo! website described it as "intense and disturbing" and lauded the director's cut new footage.
+Akio Nagatomi of The Anime Café described it as a "decent" episode and praised the use of high-speed cuts during Asuka's mind rape, but criticized Anno's use of the Hallelujah Chorus, the elevator scene, and Miyamura's performance.
+Kenneth Lee of Anime News Network similarly criticized the lift scene and described Anno's use of the Hallelujah Chorus as "one of the worst choices of music ever", since "sacrilegious" and incongruous.
 The academic José Andrés Santiago Iglesias, on the other hand, described the lift scene as one of the "examples of masterful uses of stillness" in the series.
+Academic Giuseppe Gatti noted the lift scene and similar still frames in the series have "become cult in the fan community".